 Please note that for anonymity reasons, each segment must have at least five users in the segment.
 The segment can't be created if less than five users are added.

 Lastly, employees can only belong to one segment.
 Want to break down employees by additional characteristics?
 Keep reading because filters are for you.

 Filters let administrators further categorize employees.
 Filters are limitless and employees can belong to more than one.
-Some examples of filters include high performers, low performers, gender, tenure with the company, role, etc. Create filters according to the characteristics and categorizations that are most important to you.
-Want to view the overall happiness scores of your highest performing employees?
+Some examples of filters you can create include high performers, low performers, gender, tenure with the company, role, etc. Create filters according to the characteristics and categorizations that are most important to you.
+Want to view the overall happiness scores of your highest-performing employees?
 How about viewing quantitative data by female responders in your office?
 Just create a filter and you're good to go!

 Create and assign employees to segments

 Now that you know the difference between segments and filters, it looks like you're ready to get started!

 Create a segment in the Users and Settings -> Groups page.
 Just enter the name and click Add Segment.
 You can also view the number of members, update the name, or delete a segment if you don't need it any longer.